ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 _A working solution can be fewer than 20 lines of actual settings (not including comments) in the settings file.
 If you find that your configuration is becoming much longer than that, you are probably making it too difficult and complex. --Russ_
 {{% /notice %}}

-Of course, you may need to update your firewall configuration to allow incoming DHCP requests to this system!
+Of course, you may need to update your firewall configuration to allow incoming DHCP requests to this system! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 Once your DHCP server is installed, configured, and running properly, turn off the DHCP server in VMware.
 Go to **Edit > Virtual Network Editor** in VMware Workstation or **VMware Fusion > Preferences > Network** in VMware Fusion and look for the NAT network you are using.
 There should be an option to disable the DHCP server for that network there.